WRDQ

-WRDQ (channel 27) is an independent television station in Orlando, Florida, United States.
+WRDQ (channel 27), branded as MagicTV 27, is an independent television station in Orlando, Florida, United States.
 It is owned by Cox Media Group alongside ABC affiliate WFTV (channel 9).
 The two stations share studios on East South Street in downtown Orlando; WRDQ's transmitter is located near Bithlo, Florida.

+WRDQ began broadcasting on April 23, 2000, and has been associated with WFTV throughout its history.
+The original permit was held by a company headed by Marsha Reece, a former WFTV anchor and reporter, and her husband.
+Before it launched, Reece contracted with WFTV for programming, and soon after it launched, Cox was able to buy WRDQ outright and create a duopoly.
+It airs syndicated programming, morning and nighttime newscasts from WFTV, and overflow programming when necessary.
+One subchannel is leased to provide a high-power signal for WTMO-CD, Orlando's Telemundo station.